XeroAPI/xero-java-oauth2-app/README.md

 # Xero Java oAuth2 App
 This java project demonstrates how to use the Xero-Java SDK.
-Clone this repository to your local machine to begin.

 Note: this project was built & tested using [Eclipse](https://www.eclipse.org/downloads/) and [Tomcat 8.x server](http://tomcat.apache.org/)